 Holistic addiction therapies are non-medicinal recovery methods used to complement traditional treatment practices.
 Holistic recovery aims to bring the mind, body, and spirit into alignment.

 Holistic therapy focuses on the individual’s overall well-being while also treating physical symptoms of addiction and withdrawal.

 Treatment centers offering holistic therapy use exercise, meditation, and nutrition to help people overcome their addiction.

 - Tai chi

 - Guided meditation

 - Massage therapy

 - Routine exercise

 Holistic therapy programs feature personalized, non-medical methods of addiction recovery.
 Holistic therapists treat physical and mental addiction symptoms as well as emotional and nutritional imbalances.

-Lack of sleep, poor diet and emotional stress are all potential obstacles holistic therapy might help a recovering addict treat.
-Holistic therapy plans are flexible, catering to the needs of each individual.
+Lack of sleep, poor diet, and emotional stress are all potential obstacles holistic therapy might help a recovering addict treat.
+Holistic therapy plans are flexible and gentle.
+Some of the main objectives of holistic therapy include: